 Heartbreak typically represents a serious source of emotional, even physical, pain.
-You loved and you lost, so it’s only natural you’d experience lingering grief.
+You loved and lost, so it’s only natural to experience lingering grief.

-As you work to collect the shards of your heart and patch yourself back together after a bad breakup, you might wonder, “How long will this misery last?”
+As you work to patch yourself back together after a bad breakup, you might wonder, “How long will this last?”

 Perhaps you’ve heard the theory, popularized by various media sources, that breakup recovery requires half the amount of time you spent in the relationship.

-Having a solid end point to look forward to might help you feel a little better, but recovery doesn’t always follow a clear timeline.
+Having a solid endpoint to look forward to might help you feel better, but recovery doesn’t always follow a clear timeline.

-When looking at the timeline of breakups, lots of sites refer to a “study” that’s actually a poll conducted by a market research company on behalf of Yelp.
+When looking at the timeline of breakups, many sites refer to a “study” that’s actually a consumer poll a market research company conducted on behalf of Yelp.

-The results of the poll suggest it takes an average of about 3.5 months to heal, while recovering after divorce might take closer to 1.5 years, if not longer.
+The poll’s results suggest it takes an average of about 3.5 months to heal, while recovering after divorce might take closer to 1.5 years, if not longer.

-While the poll mentioned above doesn’t really qualify as an actual study, that doesn’t mean researchers haven’t considered this age-old question.
+While the above poll doesn’t qualify as an actual study, that doesn’t mean researchers haven’t considered this age-old question.

-In one 2007 study, researches surveyed college students who’d gone through a breakup within the past 6 months.
-The breakup had happened, on average, in the 11 weeks before the study.
+In one 2007 study, researchers surveyed college students who’d gone through a breakup within the past 6 months.
+On average, the breakups happened in the 11 weeks before the study.

-The authors reported that a significant number of participants reported increased positive emotions — including empowerment, confidence, and happiness — following the breakup.
+After the breakup, many participants reported increased positive emotions — including empowerment, confidence, and happiness.

 Since the breakups happened an average of 11 weeks before the study, these findings seem to imply many people recover after about 11 weeks.
 This time frame only offers an average, though.

-Remember, the study looked at people who had gone through breakups within a 6-month period, so it could take 6 months to see this improvement, if not longer.
+Remember, the study looked at people who had gone through breakups within 6 months, so it could take 6 months to see this improvement, if not longer.

 Another 2007 study aimed to compare the level of distress people thought they might experience after a breakup with the actual distress they experienced.